Car Buying Strategies

 New for 2022 is the Wilderness trim level and its elevated ride height.
 Additionally, the front grille has been restyled, and the upgraded roof rails are able to support more weight.
 The vehicle's max towing capacity was increased to 3,000 pounds.

-Top 10 Reasons to Buy a 2022 Subaru Forester – The Pros
+Ten Reasons You May Like the 2022 Subaru Forester – The Pros

 1. The Wilderness Trim Level